MarkMenagie/EMR-pre-processing-pipeline/README.md

 # usage
 traverse to the directory, type "python main.py" in your terminal, and the program will boot.

+# issues and contributions
+Both are welcome.
+Submit an issue and assign yourself to it, then I will take any pull request into consideration.

 # dependencies
 * Python 2.7